superDuperCyberTechno/bgr/README.md

 # Better Games Repository
-A slightly pissed-off, highly opinionated collection of good tabletop games, playable by the majority of the human race.
-Curated by a bunch of pedantic nerds, you are welcome.
+<small>*A slightly pissed-off, highly opinionated collection of good tabletop games, playable by the majority of the human race, curated by a bunch of pedantic nerds, you are welcome.*</small>

 ---